July 2025

 The eatery that will open here offers visitors an affordable, daytime dining experience that's as fresh and seasonal as the flowers in the name.

-Panel two features support from Glyn Purnell.
+Panel two features support from Glynn Purnell.

-Published author and known to millions for his TV appearances on programmes like the BBC's 'Saturday Morning Kitchen', as well as for his prolific and respected ongoing contribution to the culinary arts, first and foremost Glyn is a local lad, hailing from Chelmsley Wood.
+Published author and known to millions for his TV appearances on programmes like the BBC's 'Saturday Morning Kitchen', as well as for his prolific and respected ongoing contribution to the culinary arts, first and foremost Glynn is a local lad, hailing from Chelmsley Wood.

 Panel three offers more detail on what students can expect from the course, as well as the chance to 'register your interest' in the courses by scanning the QR code.